wesdoyle/blog/content/posts/06-private-methods.md

 ### 2. - __Failing to realize that an object doesn't really _want_ to be doing part the job we've given it__

-### 3. - __Avoiding extracting and naming something (usually out of laziness, once we realize we're doing 1. or 2.)__
+### 3. - __Avoiding extracting and naming a new class (usually out of laziness, once we realize we're doing 1. or 2.)__

-When is the creation of a private method on an object that has behavior a reasonable decision?
+When is the creation of a private method a reasonable design decision?
 I can think of a few valid reasons, each of which occurs in generally limited circumstances:

 - As a more interpretable synonym for some true implementation detail of an object.
 This can occur when a